simongravelle/PEGgenerator/README.md

 ```
     sh generatepeg.sh
 ```
-You can vary the number of polymer by changing the value of Nseg.
+You can vary the number of monomer by changing the value of Nseg.
 Then, minimise the energy of the PEG using gromacs:

 ```
     gmx grompp -f input/em.mdp -o em -pp em -po em